Hell: Shell scripting Haskell dialect

 So in the interest of defining a language that I would like to use, let’s discuss the anatomy of a shell scripting language:

 Why no module or package system?
 They make it harder for a system to be “done.”
-There always some other integration that you can do; some other feature.
+There’s always some other integration that you can do; some other feature to add.
 I’d prefer Hell to be cold-blooded software, there’s beauty in finished software.

 Taking this into consideration, I opted for making a Haskell dialect5 because of the following reasons: